aburgh/Disk-Arbitrator/README.markdown

 * Incorporate libewf and/or libaff to enable imaging to a variety of forensic file formats.

 * Currently, Ejecting a disk fails if any file systems on the disk are mounted.
 The utility should automatically unmount file systems prior to attempting eject the disk.

+## Support and Feedback

+For questions, support, or feedback, contact me at aburgh at mac dot com.